khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/single-stat.md

 ### Link

-A single stat that can navigate to more detailed information about a metric.
+A single stat that navigates to detailed information about a metric.

-<todo>Create demo in gitlab-ui</todo>
+<todo>Add linked single stat example.</todo>

 ## Design specifications